istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

      values: ["v1", "v2"]
 {{< /text >}}

-The policy allows principal `cluster.local/ns/default/sa/sleep` to access the workload using `GET` method when the request includes a `version` header of value `v1` or `v2`.
+The policy allows principal `cluster.local/ns/default/sa/sleep` to access the workload using the `GET` method when the request includes a `version` header of value `v1` or `v2`.
 Any requests not matched with the policy will be denied by default.

-Assuming the `httpbin` service is defined like the following:
+Assuming the `httpbin` service is defined as:

 {{< text yaml >}}
 apiVersion: v1